lucabenaventew/blog-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 > Give credit to everyone who inspired your codebase.
-I would like to thank...
+I would like to thank Microverse for creating this project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>